-There is so much to do during the festival with all types of shows, a parade, Special Guests, contests, a barbecue cook-off, a silent auction, contests and games.
+There is so much to do during the festival with all types of shows, a parade, first-time and familiar Special Guests to meet, a silent auction, contests and games.
 Something for the entire family!
-So much to do, but remember to to take time to slow down and enjoy what Mayberry means to you.
+So much to do, but remember to take time to slow down and enjoy what Mayberry means to you.

 Be sure to come visit Mount Airy during other times of the year as well.
 The Andy Griffith Museum is open 7 days a week and the Surry Arts Council has events going on throughout the year, so there are plenty of reasons to return.

 Tickets are still available for all shows, but don't wait until the last minute before they are sold out!

 We are pleased to have so many special guests join us for the 30th Annual Mayberry Days, including first timers Calvin Peeler and Dreama Denver.

 Keith Thibodeaux (Johnny Paul Jason) and his wife Kathy, the Executive Director and Founder of Ballet Magnificat!, are pleased to present this special performance during Mayberry Days.
 Tickets are now on sale.

 Ronnie Schell returns to Mount Airy with a new comedy show featuring a special tribute to Andy Griffith.
 Tickets are now available!